As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 - Each Beit Hachayal serves breakfast and dinner throughout the week, with more extensive meals provided on the weekends.
 Meals are free of charge for any soldier who is eligible for accommodations at the Beit Hachayal.

-Staying on Kibbutz
+Living on Kibbutz

 Shared Chayal Boded Apartments (with Assistance from Aguda Lemaan Hachayal)